 Off-Grid Water Laws in Vermont

-Vermont also follows riparian law: if you have water on or touching your land, you are entitled to use it so long as your use doesn’t encroach on the rights of other riparian owners.
+Vermont also follows riparian law: if you have water on or touching your land, you are entitled to use it so long as your use doesn’t infringe on the rights of other riparian owners.

 Surface Water Laws in Vermont